mrciolino/wiki-backup/timeline.md

 - After two months of prep, the party gives their response to Vlaakith's demands by beginning an all out assault on Tu'nareth.
 - The Githyanki Empire falls.
 - Tu'nareth, is now an undead titan corpse controlled by Spoops.
 - The Ithillids Arrive at Tu'narath: As the battle ends and Mortis Lux is in the process of flying back home through their portals, The Ithillids giant creature arrives.
-Simply behilding it melts the minds of any still on that side of thr portal.
+Simply behilding it melts the minds of any still on that side of the portal.
 Hundreds of Mortis Lux soldiers and Githyanki had their minds obliterated.
 - The surviving Githyanki are offered refuge by the Githzerai and Mortis Lux.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.
 - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.